• Skip to main content

 1. Facial Cleansing Grains

 Due to lavender's natural anti-bacterial and skin-soothing properties, it makes a wonderful addition to facial care products.
-These lavender facial cleansing grains not only smell heavenly, but leave your skin silky smooth.
+These lavender facial cleansing grains not only smell heavenly but leave your skin silky smooth.

 2. Bath Salts

 Bath salts not only help soothe the stress away, but also make excellent gifts for a friend or family member in need of a little self-care.
-To make lavender bath salts, you can simply mix 2 cups epsom salt with one cup of baking soda, then mix in 2 tablespoons of dried lavender buds (optionally, you can add a few drops of lavender essential oil as well).
-Pour 1/2 cup of bath salts under warm running water in the tub, soak and enjoy!
+To make lavender bath salts, you can simply mix 2 cups of epsom salt with one cup of baking soda, then mix in 2 tablespoons of dried lavender buds (optionally, you can add a few drops of lavender essential oil as well).
+Pour 1/2 cup of bath salts under warm running water in the tub, soak, and enjoy!

 3. Lavender Lemonade

 Lavender lemonade is a wonderful way to enjoy the sweeter side of lavender.
-This lavender lemonade recipe is easy, tasty and super refreshing.
+This lavender lemonade recipe is easy, tasty, and super refreshing.

 4. Dryer Bags